Hamza-Ghnaim/Hamza-Ghnaim/README.md

 ### Welcome 🤖

 - My name is Hamza Ghnaim
-- I'm a software Developer at Optimum Partners - Jordan 🧑‍💻
+- I'm a software Developer based in Jordan 🧑‍💻
 - I build cool stuff with Node, Express, React and Next 👨‍💻